 Flat Rate Shipping - UPS vs USPS

-Both providers offer their own version of flat-rate shipping with competitive pricing.
-UPS flat rate boxes come in 5 different options and are ideal for express and heavy-weight packages.
-The UPS rates for these options also vary according to the shipment method.
+Both providers offer their own version of flat-rate shipping with competitive pricing and a speedy delivery service.
+UPS flat rate boxes come in 5 different options and are ideal for express and heavy packages weighing over 70 lbs.
+The UPS rates for each delivery option also vary according to the shipping methods.
+The best part about flat rate envelope is the zip codes don’t affect your pricing.
+You could ship packages to New York, Los Angeles, or Sandy Springs, at the same Flat Rate pricing, irrespective of the provider you choose.

-The USPS Flat Rate boxes prices typically start from $9 and upwards depending on the size and speed of your package.
-USPS have special priority large box prices for larger shipments.
+The USPS Flat Rate boxes prices typically start from $9 and upwards depending on the package size and delivery speed of your package.
+USPS have special priority large box prices for large packages.
 The prices for flat rate shipping remain the same regardless of whether the shipment is nearby and right across the country.
 Check with our shipping agents to learn USPS flat rate box prices.

 Which is Cheaper - UPS or USPS

-This question of whether UPS or USPS is cheaper is asked all too often as both UPS and USPS are common household names in the US.
-They are both known for their reliable shipping and competitive pricing.
-Rain or Shine, these providers are punctual with their shipments and are delivered promptly even during the holidays.
+This question of whether UPS or USPS is cheaper is asked all too often, as both UPS and USPS are common household names in the US.
+They are both known for their reliable shipping and competitive pricing, such as USPS Priority and UPS Ground.
+Rain or Shine, these providers are punctual with their shipments and are delivered promptly, even during severe weather conditions and around the holidays.

-USPS has always been a reigning star for smaller shipments and envelopes.
-On the other hand, we have logistics giant UPS which handles larger shipments like a boss.
+USPS has always been a reigning star for smaller packages and envelopes when compared to UPS.
+On the other hand, we have logistics giant UPS which handles larger packages and heavier packages like a boss.
+Keep in mind all shipping companies calculate rates based on the dimensional weight that takes into consideration the space your package occupies on a truck or vehicle, including the packing materials of your package.

-The good news is that SFL Worldwide offers free rate comparison right here on our website.
-With this smart and intuitive tool, you can make informed decisions on which carrier is suitable for your shipments – be it for individual parcels or large-scale deliveries.
+The good news is that SFL Worldwide is a leading shipping company that offers a free rate comparison right here on our website.
+With this smart and intuitive tool, you can make informed decisions on which carrier has affordable rates and suitable for your shipments – be it for individual parcels or large-scale deliveries.

-In addition, SFL Worldwide also gets you quotes for international shipping.
+In addition, SFL Worldwide also gets you volume discounts for bulk and frequent international shipping.
 Use our instant quote tool to gather quotes for leading carriers such as FedEx, UPS, and DHL in seconds.

 Transit Time - UPS vs USPS